WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 For more information, see "En dashes" and "Units of Measurement".

+## Prefixes

+Avoid creating new words by adding prefixes to existing words.
+Rewrite the word to avoid creating a new word, so as to circumvent any confusion.

 ## Space around hyphens

 Don't insert a space on either side of a hyphen, except when using a suspended hyphen, in which case insert a space after (but not before) the hyphen.